BrightspaceUI/core/components/alert/README.md

 ## d2l-alert

-The `d2l-alert` component can be used to communicate important information relating to the state of the system and the users’ work flow.
+The `d2l-alert` component can be used to communicate important information relating to the state of the system and the user's work flow.

 ![screenshot of a basic alert](./screenshots/alert.png)